Tomat05/P5js-Garden-Project/README.md

     - An early version of this planet thing that was extremely broken
     - 3d procedural terrain (I decided to switch to something else because I'm indecisive like that)
     - Multiple versions of a "design your own garden" thing using a grid of tiles which then turned into...
-    - Longer than I would like to admit trying to create a procedural garden generator using a wavefuntion collapse algorithm (however I currently lack the skills to follow through fully with this)
+    - Longer than I would like to admit trying to create various different versions of a procedural garden generator using a wavefuntion collapse algorithm (unfortunately I currently lack the skills to achieve this)
     - Attempt two of the aforementioned cube-sphere
 - Eventually I found a coding train video on a UV sphere and decided it was good enough for my purposes.
 - Unfortunately, I lacked the foresight and basic intelligence to save most of the failed projects, however, the attempted wavefunction collapse (along with some random distraction projects) can be found [here](https://p5.tomat05.net) (not uploaded yet!)